foxypool/hddcoin-blockchain/README.md

 **UPDATE/UPGRADE INSTRUCTIONS:**
 ***********************************************

-You can update from previous version using the binaries available in our [Releases page](https://github.com/HDDcoin-Network/hddcoin-blockchain/releases), or build from source:
+You can update HDDcoin from a previous version by downloading and installing the latest executable for your operating system, available from the correct **Releases page**, as described above, or by building from source:

 ```
 # Checkout the source and update

-  cd hddcoin-blockchain-beta
+  cd hddcoin-blockchain
   . ./activate
   hddcoin stop -d all
   deactivate